daveRendon/DevCamp/Presentation/InstructorGuide.md

 **Goal:**

 **Demos:**
-    There are no predefined demos in this section, but feel free to pull up the `end` code and explain it.
+    There are no predefined demos in this section, but feel free to
+    * show off the structure of the `start` code
+    * pull up the `end` code and explain it

 **Session prep tips:**
     Run through the lab and understand the code

 **Key takeaways:**
-    Integration of storage and cache into our application
+    * design of modern cloud apps for scalability

 **Common questions:**
     * how the redis cache works